An implicit DG solver for incompressible two-phase flows with an artificial compressibility formulation: The model equations

 It is important at this stage to point out the relation between \(\delta(\Gamma)\) and \(\delta(\varphi)\).
 As discussed in \cite{estrada:1980}, the following relation holds:

 so that we can rewrite

-Hence, the CSF approximation of the surface tension term reads as follows:
+Hence, the CSS approximation of the surface tension term reads as follows:

 Since the seminal proposals in \cite{chorin:1968, temam:1969} (see also the review in \cite{guermond:2006}), projection methods have become very popular for the discretization of incompressible Navier-Stokes equations.
 However, difficulties arise in choosing boundary conditions for the Poisson equation which is to be solved at each time step to compute the pressure.
+Several strategies have been proposed to deal with this issue and, in particular, high-order pressure boundary conditions were developed in \cite{karniadakis:1991, karniadakis:2005}.
+This approach, however, requires to rewrite the viscous linear terms as a solenoidal part, which is approximated by an explicit scheme, and as an irrotational part, which is approximate by an implicit scheme of appropriate order \cite{karniadakis:1991}.
 An alternative that allows to avoid or reduce some of these problems is the so-called artificial compressibility formulation, originally introduced in \cite{chorin:1967} and employed in \cite{bassi:2006, orlando:2022} among many others.
 In this formulation, the incompressibility constraint is relaxed and a time evolution equation for the pressure is introduced.
 Hence, we can consider more general boundary conditions for the pressure, and, in particular, full homogenous Neumann boundary conditions can be employed.
+Moreover, this formulation is consistent with the asymptotic limit of the compressible equations for vanishing Mach number \cite{orlando:2024b}.
+Hence, the proposed method can be extended to fully-compressible two-phase flows, leading to an asymptotic-preserving scheme, as we aim to show in future work.
 This kind of approach has been adopted for incompressible flows with variable density, see e.g. \cite{bassi:2022, manzanero:2020}, and we aim here to consider an artificial compressibility formulation for immiscible, isothermal two-phase flows with gravity.
 The model equations can be therefore rewritten as follows:

 where \(c\) is the artificial speed of sound and \(\rho_{0}\) is a reference density.
 Finally, since we are relaxing the incompressibility constraint, we consider \eqref{eq:levset} for the level set motion, which is valid for the transport of \(\varphi\) independently of the constraints on the velocity \(\mathbf{u}\).
 Moreover, this choice is justified by the results reported in \cite{orlando:2023b} for a rising bubble test case, for which a non-conservative formulation leads to less diffusion in the treatment of the interface.
 Hence, the final form of the system under consideration reads as follows: